 Correlates with total reproductive investment

 Of the 599 plants included in this study, 357 individuals produced buds and 223 individuals produced mature seeds.
 Even among the individuals that produced seeds, propagule investment was only rather loosely correlated with total reproductive investment, both within and across species (Tables 6, 7 respectively).
 All but one species showed a significant correlation between the two metrics, but only two species displayed an r2 above 0.80 and only half the species had an r2 above 0.70.
-Furthermore, since the slopes and intercepts of the relationship differed across species (include slopes in Table?) the correlation between reproductive investment and propagule investment across all individuals had an r2 of just 0.52 (Figure 6a).
+Furthermore, the slopes and intercepts of the relationship differed across species with the result that the correlation between reproductive investment and propagule investment across all individuals had an r2 of just 0.52 (Figure 6a).

 To assess what approximation of reproductive investment was the best alternative to measuring total reproductive investment, we regressed additional investment categories against total reproductive investment.
-Measures that included only the costs of successful tissues, those associated with the production of mature seeds, were inferior predictors of total reproductive investment to measures that included investment in failed tissues (Table 7).
+Measures that included only the costs of successful tissues, those associated with the production of mature seeds, were inferior predictors of total reproductive investment compared to measures that included investment in failed tissues (Table 7).
 In particular, note that the correlation between investment in all failed tissues versus all reproductive tissues was 0.94, while the correlation between investment in all successful tissues (seedcosts*seed count) versus all reproductive tissues was just 0.71.
 Investment in failed tissues is a better predictor for two reasons.
 First, because failed tissues accounted for 81% of total reproductive investment; and second, because energy investment into buds and flowers was more predictable, while further filtering processes occur before buds become mature seeds.
 A composite metric, the count of buds initiated * average flower mass, when regressed against total reproductive investment, had an r2 of 0.93, making it nearly as strong a predictor of total reproductive investment as failed tissue investment.
 This composite metric has the merits that it would be relatively easy to measure on large numbers of plants and that it effectively combines both the within and across species variation (Table 7, Figure 6b).

 Discussion